sigsep/open-unmix-pytorch/docs/inference.md

         a list of the separation targets.
         Note that for each target a separate model is expected to be loaded.

-    model_name: str
-        name of torchhub model or path to model folder, defaults to `umxhq`

     niter: int
          Number of EM steps for refining initial estimates in a